Generalization of Jordan-Lie of Finite Dimensional Associative Algebras: Preliminaries

 \section{Preliminaries}

-Throughout this paper, unless otherwise specified, the ground field $\bbF$ is algebraically closed of characteristic $p\ge0$; $A$ is a finite dimensional associative algebra over $\bbF$; $R=\rad A$ is the radical of $A$; $S$ is a Levi (i.e. maximal semisimple) subalgebra of $A$, so $A=S\oplus R$; $L=A^{(k)}$ for some $k\ge0$; $\rad L$ is the solvable radical of $L$ and $N=R\cap L$ is the \emph{nil-radical} of $L$.
+Throughout this paper, unless otherwise specified, the ground field $\bbF$ is algebraically closed of arbitrary characteristic $p$; $A$ is a finite dimensional associative algebra over $\bbF$; $R=\rad A$ is the radical of $A$; $S$ is a Levi (i.e. maximal semisimple) subalgebra of $A$, so $A=S\oplus R$; $L=A^{(k)}$ for some $k\ge0$; $\rad L$ is the solvable radical of $L$ and $N=R\cap L$ is the \emph{nil-radical} of $L$.
 If $V$ is a subspace of $A$, we denote by $\bar{V}$ its image in $\bar{A}=A/R$.
 In particular, $\bar{L}=(L+R)/R\cong L/N$.
 Since $R$ is a nilpotent ideal of $A$ the ideal $N=R\cap L$ of $L$ is also nilpotent, so $N\subseteq\rad L$.
 It is easy to see that $N=\rad L$ if $p=0$ and $k\ge1$, so $L/N$ is semisimple in that case.
+Recall that $A$ is said to be \emph{separable} if for every extension $\mathcal{F}$ of the field $\mathbb{F}$ one has $A_{\mathcal{F}}=A\otimes\mathcal{F}$ is semisimple.
+In particular, every separable algebra is semisimple \cite{Drozd}.
 The following theorem is Wedderburn-Malcev Principal Theorem.
 For the proof see \cite[Theorem 1]{BavMudShk2018}. \begin{thm}[Wedderburn-Malcev] Let $A$ be a finite dimensional associative algebra and let $R$ be the radical of $A$.
 Suppose that $A/R$ is separable.
 Then the following hold.

 (1) There exists a semisimple subalgebra $S$ of $A$ such that $A=S\oplus R$ (Wedderburn).

 (2) If $Q$ is a semisimple subalgebra of $A$ then there exists $r\in R$ such that $Q\subseteq(1+r)S(1+r)^{-1}$ (Malcev).